AdKats/AdKats/README.md

 </p>
 <p>
     Any action command given with no parameters (e.g. '!kill') will target the speaker.
-    If admins want to kill, kick, or even ban themselves, simply type the command without any parameters.
+    If admins want to kill, kick, or even ban themselves, simply type the action command without any parameters.
     Any action command when given a player name (other than moving players) will require a reason.
 </p>
 <table>